 Architects of all ages need to find common ground: the baby boomers and gen-X’ers carry a wealth of knowledge and experience that can only be augmented and supplemented by skills that millennials bring to the table.

 2. The Evolution of Hardware and Software

 Keeping with the point from before, with technological advances coming in at high speeds, architectural firms have to do their best to stay on top of everything or risk losing their hold in the market.
 But, new hardware and design tools require extensive training and periods of transitions and adjustment, before they can be used effectively both in the office and the construction sites.

 Likewise, with the advent of the mobile age, there has been an influx of architecture apps for drawing, project management, and design.
 Firms, particularly older ones, will have to come to grips with these to be able to withstand competition.

 3. Procurement Processes

 With major changes such as land shortage, regulatory restrictions and increased competition limiting their influence, local architects find themselves losing their clients out to third-party international firms.
-The limits placed by time and budgetary concerns leads to procurement processes that can be risky, since no time is spent on carefully researching and evaluating options before arriving at a final solution.
+The limits placed by time and budgetary concerns lead to procurement processes that can be risky since no time is spent on carefully researching and evaluating options before arriving at a final solution.

 Steps need to be taken to ensure that local architecture firms understand the changing needs of clients, and are able to convey their value to their clients effectively and, at the same time, push their governments to give them the required leeway to gain an advantage over procured firms.